aidanranney/blog/content/posts/2019-07-12-ics-ecommerce.md

 ---
 For our first year final, our team [four student developers working for six weeks] was tasked with creating an e-commerce web application from scratch.
 We wanted our store-front to also feature our inventory - a blocked and striped product display, filterable by category.
 We also wanted to catch users on specific products by inviting them to explore further details.
 The ability to preview products [music records] and, of course, to add them to the shopping cart was a must.

 Bootstrap has an auto-layout feature which paired very nicely with our PHP.
-Any records of products in the database [MySQL] are
+Any records of products in the database [MySQL] are looped over and placed into `<div>`'s which Bootstrap formats into rows and columns, which we tweak with the class name.

+To make the grid responsive, we use @media queries.